-Upon starting the draft, it will automatically simulate to your first pick.
+Upon starting the draft, it will automatically simulate your first pick.
 From there, you’ll likely want to have plenty of time to be able to think about your decisions on who you want to draft.

 Just hit “pause draft” and the timer will stop, allowing you as much time as you want to build your dream team.

-One option is to take the highest rated players in an attempt to succeed right away.
-Alternatively, you can go after the best young players with the goal of more long term sustained success.
+One option is to take the highest-rated players in an attempt to succeed right away.
+Alternatively, you can go after the best young players with the goal of more long-term sustained success.

 Whatever strategy you want to use, the process of drafting these players is quite simple.
 After choosing “Make Your Selection”, you’ll be presented with all the players still available to draft.

 On this screen, you can use L2/LT to toggle between a view of available players and drafted players, or use R2/RT to toggle your view by player position.
-The left side of the screen will display the current pick as well your current team needs: how many players you have at each position as well as a letter grade for each.
+The left side of the screen will display the current pick as well as your current team needs: how many players you have at each position as well as a letter grade for each.

-The main draft selection screen also gives you important player information at a glance: a player’s archetype, height, weight, overall rating, and their top three individual ratings.
+The main draft selection screen also gives you important player information at a glance: a player’s archetype, height, weight, overall rating, and top three individual ratings.
 You can also press X/A on a player to bring up their draft card where you can see their development trait and a more in-depth look at their ratings.

-When you’ve decided what player you’d like to draft, you can do so by selecting “Draft Player” on their draft card, or pressing square/X when you have them highlighted at the main draft selection screen.
+When you’ve decided which player you’d like to draft, you can do so by selecting “Draft Player” on their draft card, or pressing square/X when you have them highlighted at the main draft selection screen.

-After drafting your first player, it will automatically simulate to your next pick.
-The fantasy draft works in a snake format, which means the draft order reverses itself each round (if you pick first in the first round you’ll then pick last in the second round, first in the third round, and so on).
+After drafting your first player, it will automatically simulate your next pick.
+The fantasy draft works in a snake format, which means the draft order reverses itself each round (if you pick first in the first round, you’ll then pick last in the second round, first in the third round, and so on).

 Before making your second pick you may want to look at the draft board and take note of who’s been drafted since your last pick.
-You can use this information to see how various players/positions are being valued by the AI’s drafting, and adjust your plan accordingly.
+You can use this information to see how various players/positions are being valued by the AI’s drafting and adjust your plan accordingly.